-What’s the difference between an inlay and onlay?
+What’s the difference between a dental inlay and a dental onlay?

 An inlay is used when the cavity or damage is too significant for a simple filling.
 It sits in the middle of your tooth to fill the hole.
 An onlay is a slightly larger restoration that partially covers the cusp (outer edge) of your tooth.

-What’s the process of getting an inlay or onlay?
+What’s the process of getting a dental inlay or onlay?